Skip to main content

 docker compose logs gateway-server | head -50

-The gateway needs ~15-20 seconds to start.
-If it consistently fails, check for port conflicts or missing dependencies.
+The gateway needs ~20-30 seconds to start (database migrations run on first boot).
+If it consistently fails, check for port conflicts and that your license key is valid.